aggress/mesosphere-dcos-demo-application/README.md

 1. Add both the BE & FE apps as a group, with the BE being a dependency for the FE `$ dcos marathon group add demo-app-group.json`.

-This will a group structure if it doesn't exist:
+This will deploy the following groups if they don't already exist:

 * demo-team
   * back-end-service